BenGalewsky/bengalewsky.github.io/_posts/2019-11-25-CompareYadageAndParsl.markdown

 Yadage and Parsl are both workflow languages and both generate _directed acyclic graphs_ (DAGs).
 Yadage represents workflows using YAML and dependencies are declared in terms of references to other tasks.
 Parsl uses python to describe the workflow.
 It takes more of dataflow view on dependencies.
-Tasks dependencies are represented as data result futures.
-The next task is started when the dependant data output futures complete.
+Task dependencies are represented as data result futures.
+A task is started when its incoming data output futures complete.

 ## Tasks
 ### Yadage
 The atomic unit of the workflow is a packtivity – a packaged activity.
 It represents a single parametrized processing step.
-The parameters a passed as YAML documents and the processing step is executed using one of multiple backends.
+The parameters are passed as YAML documents and the processing step is executed using one of multiple backends.
 After processing the packtivity publishes JSON data that includes relevant data for further processing (e.g. referencing files that were created